jwl-7/c0de_gr1nd/python_explanations/apply_permutation.md

 # Permute the Elements of an Array
-A permutation is a rearrangement of members of a sequence into a new sequence.
-A permutation can be specified by an array _P_, where _P_[_i_] represents the location of the element at _i_ in the permutation.

 Given an array _A_ of _n_ elements and a permutation _P_, apply _P_ to _A_.

 ## Examples